paradigmxyz/mesc/README.md

 By following this specification, a user creates a single RPC configuration for all compliant EVM tools on their system.

-The MESC specification is defined in [SPECIFICATION.md](./SPECIFICATION.md).
+MESC is formally defined in [SPECIFICATION.md](./SPECIFICATION.md).

 ### Contents
 - [Reference Implementations](#reference-implementations)